The Excelsior Scholarship program makes an education at SUNY Oneonta more affordable than ever for New York State families.

 If you have applied for the Excelsior Scholarship, the college is providing you with two options to “clear” your bill, pending determination of your eligibility:

 Option 1: Pay the balance in full and be reimbursed any excess payment resulting from an Excelsior Scholarship award.

 Option 2: Enroll in the Oneonta Installment Plan and pay the first installment (1/3 of the balance due).
 If an Excelsior Scholarship is awarded, the remaining installments will be reduced or canceled, depending on the scholarship amount.

-The Student Accounts office can be reached at 607-436-3389 and are happy to answer any questions you may have about your payment options.
+The Student Accounts office can be reached at 607-436-3389 and staff will gladly answer any questions you may have about your payment options.

 - The Excelsior Scholarship award will appear as a credit towards the tuition charge on the revised bill

 At the end of the fall and spring semesters, HESC will require the college to confirm final award eligibility for each student.
 This includes confirmation of minimum credits earned and certification of other grants and scholarships factored into the estimated Excelsior Scholarship award calculation.

 If a student does not meet the certification requirements, eligibility for the Excelsior Scholarship program and associated awards will be rescinded.
 HESC determines final eligibility for the Excelsior Scholarship program.

 Students are responsible for all monies owed as a result of a loss of eligibility, regardless of when the loss is determined.